 Google Analytics Reports Tab

-If you only have one website under your account, then Google Analytics will take you directly to the Audience overview report, once you’ve selected the Reports tab.
+If you only have one website under your account, then Google Analytics will take you directly to the Audience Overview report, once you’ve selected the Reports tab.
 If you have more than one website under your account, Google Analytics will take you directly to the Property column under the Admin tab.
 This gives you the option to select which website you’re working with at the moment.
 Once you’ve selected the website you want to view, you’ll then be directed to the Audience Overview report.

 Either way, the Reports tab provides you with the dashboard and reporting data that best suits your needs in order to give you an insight into how your website is performing.
 This helps you know where and what needs to be changed for better optimization.
 If needed, you can also export data from Google Analytics in order to analyze it in other programs like Google Sheets.

 The Real-Time Reports section provides you with some of the most valuable information about your website.
 This includes users who are currently on your website.
 Just like the name suggests, you get these reports in real time.
 You’re able to see how many active users are on your website, how many pages of your site are being viewed per minute, some of the top keywords being used, as well as your top active pages.